Jan Kaplický

 Jan Kaplický (/ˈjæn ˈkæplɪtski/; [ˈjan ˈkaplɪtskiː]; 18 April 1937 – 14 January 2009) was a Neofuturistic Czech architect who spent a significant part of his life in the United Kingdom.
 He was the leading architect behind the innovative design office, Future Systems.
 He was best known for the neofuturistic Selfridges Building in Birmingham, England, and the Media Centre at Lord's Cricket Ground in London.

 Childhood and early life

-Jan Kaplický, the only child of a sculptor and a botanical illustrator, was born on 18 April 1937 in Prague, Czechoslovakia, and grew up in a suburb of Prague called Ořechovka.
+Jan Kaplický, the only child of a sculptor and a botanical illustrator, was born on 18 April 1937 in Prague, Czechoslovakia, and grew up in a Prague neighborhood called Ořechovka.

-Between 1956 and 1962 he studied at the College of Applied Arts and Architecture and Design (VSUP) in Prague, receiving a Diploma in Architecture.
+Between 1956 and 1962, Kaplický studied at the College of Applied Arts and Architecture and Design (VSUP) in Prague, receiving a Diploma in Architecture.
 He worked in private practice in Czechoslovakia between 1964 and 1968.
 In the wake of the Prague Spring, the Soviet invasion of Czechoslovakia, he escaped to London in September 1968 with fellow architect Jaroslav Vokoun carrying only US$100 and a few pairs of socks.
-In 1969 in London he met again Eva Jiřičná whom he had known in Prague, who then became his girlfriend.
+In 1969 in London, he met Eva Jiřičná again, whom he had known in Prague and became his girlfriend.